-3.3.3.
-INTERRUPT MASK REGISTERS.
+3.3.3 Interrupt Mask Registers

 Interrupts are masked for a channel by clearing the appropriate bit in interrupt mask register A or B (IMRA or IMRB).
 Even though an enabled channel is masked, the channel will recognize subsequent interrupts and set its interrupt pending bit.
-However, the channel is prevented from requesting interrupt service (IRQ to the processor) as long as the mask bit for that channel is cleared.
+However, the channel is prevented from requesting interrupt service (\overline{IRQ} to the processor) as long as the mask bit for that channel is cleared.

-If a channel is requesting interrupt service at the time that its corresponding bit in IMRA or IMRB is cleared, the request will cease and IRQ will be negated, unless another channel is requesting interrupt service.
+If a channel is requesting interrupt service at the time that its corresponding bit in IMRA or IMRB is cleared, the request will cease and \overline{IRQ} will be negated, unless another channel is requesting interrupt service.
 Later, when the mask bit is set, any pending interrupt on the channel will be processed according to the channel's assigned priority.
 IMRA and IMRB may be read at any time.

-3.4.
-NESTING CMFP INTERRUPTS
+3.4 NESTING MFP INTERRUPTS

-In a 68000 vectored interrupt system, the CMFP is assigned to one of seven possible interrupt levels.
-When an interrupt is received from the CMFP, an interrupt acknowledge for that level is initiated.
-Once an interrupt is recognized at a particular level, interrupts at that same level or below are masked by 68000.
-As long as the processor's interrupt mask is unchanged, the 68000 interrupt structure will prohibit the nesting of interrupts at the same interrupt level.
-However, additional interrupt requests from the CMFP can be recognized before a previous channel's interrupt service routine is completed by lowering the processor's interrupt mask to the next lower interrupt level within the interrupt handler.
+In an TMP68000 vectored interrupt system, the MFP is assigned to one of seven possible interrupt levels.
+When an interrupt is received from the MFP, an interrupt acknowledge for that level is initiated.
+Once an interrupt is recognized at a particular level, interrupts at that same level or below are masked by the TMP68000.
+As long as the processor's interrupt mask is unchanged, the TMP68000 interrupt structure will prohibit the nesting of interrupts at the same interrupt level.
+However, additional interrupt requests from the MFP can be recognized before a previous channel's interrupt service routine is completed by lowering the processor's interrupt mask to the next lower interrupt level within the interrupt handler.

-When nesting CMFP interrupts, it may be desirable to permit interrupts on any CMFP channel, regardless of its priority, to preempt or delay interrupt processing of an earlier channel's interrupt service request.
+When nesting MFP interrupts, it may be desirable to permit interrupts on any MFP channel, regardless of its priority, to preempt or delay interrupt processing of an earlier channel's interrupt service request.
 Or, it may be desirable to only allow subsequent higher priority channel interrupt requests to supercede previously recognized lower priority interrupt requests.
-The CMFP interrupt structure provides this flexibility by offering two end-of-interrupt options for vectored interrupt schemes.
-Note that the end-of-interrupt modes are not active in a polled interrupt scheme.
+The MFP interrupt structure provides this flexibility by offering two end-of-interrupt option for vectored interrupt schemes.
+Note that the endof-interrupt modes are not active in a polled interrupt scheme.

+3.4.1 Selecting The End-Of-Interrupt Mode

-3.4.1.
-SELECTING THE END-OF-INTERRUPT MODE.
-In a vectored interrupt scheme, the CMFP may be programmed to operate in either the automatic end-of-interrupt mode or the software end-of-interrupt mode.
-The mode is selected by writing the S bit of the vector register (see figure 3.2).
-When the S bit is programmed to a one, the CMFP is placed in the software end-of-structure mode and when the S bit is a zero, all channels operate in the automatic end-of-interrupt mode.
+In a vectored interrupt scheme, the MFP may be programmed to operate in either the automatic end-of-interrupt mode or the software end-of-interrupt mode.
+The mode is selected by writing the S bit of the vector register (see Figure 3.2).
+When the S bit is programmed to a one, the MFP is placed in the software end-of-interrupt mode and when the S bit is a zero, all channels operate in the automatic end-of-interrupt mode.

-3.4.2.
-AUTOMATIC END-OF-INTERRUPT.
+3.4.2 Automatic End-Of-Interrupt

 When an interrupt vector number is passed to the processor during an interrupt acknowledge cycle, the corresponding channel's interrupt pending bit is cleared.
-In the automatic end-of-interrupt mode, no further history of the interrupt remains in the CMFP.
+In the automatic end-of-interrupt mode, no further history of the interrupt remains in the MFP.
 The in-service bits of the interrupt in-service registers (ISRA and ISRB) are forced low.
-Subsequent interrupts which are received on any CMFP channel will generate an interrupt request to the processor, even if the current interrupt's service routine has not been completed.
+Subsequent interrupts which are received on any MFP channel will generate an interrupt request to the processor, even if the current interrupt's service routine has not been completed.